 With Veb2= Veb4, Veb1=Veb3 and R6=R7=R8=15K:

-Looking at the LM386 Voltage Gain vs Frequency datasheet graph, the frequency response is flat in the audible region up to 20KHz.
-Supplementary external components can be connected to tailor the response for specific applications.
+Looking at the LM386 Voltage Gain vs Frequency datasheet graph, the frequency response is flat in the audible region (up to 20KHz).
+Supplementary external components can be used to tailor the response to specific applications.

 The LM386 application data mentions a bass boost by connecting an RC network between pins 1 and 5 (paralleling the internal 15k resistor):